 Once the sunchokes are fried, prepare the spiced rum sauce and preheat the oven to 425°F.

 In a small sauce pan, simmer the spiced rum for 3 to 4 minutes to cook off the alcohol.
 Then add to a blender along with the roughly chopped onion, garlic cloves, and a piece of your hot pepper.
 Add a small amount of the pepper and then adjust to your spice level by adding more once the sauce is blended.
 I used a banana pepper which is more mild, and used about 1/8 of the whole pepper.
 Also add brown sugar, ketchup, apple cider vinegar, and the spices.
 Cayenne is optional.
 I used it because I was using a milder pepper, however a habanero or scotch bonnet pepper which is traditionally used is much much hotter so be careful!
 Blend this sauce until smooth.

 Place the fried sunchokes onto a parchment lined baking sheet spaced slightly apart.
 Brush them with a good amount of sauce and try to push some of the excess underneath the sunchokes on the bottom.
 Bake for 10 minutes.
 Then baste the tops again, flip the sunchokes and baste the bottom with more sauce.
 Bake again for 10 minutes.

-Meanwhile prepare the rice & beans by heating a pan over medium heat and add about 1/4 C of coconut milk to the pan along with most of the green onions (reserve some green parts to add after cooking) and garlic.
+Meanwhile, prepare the rice and beans by heating a pan over medium heat and add about 1/4 cup of coconut milk to the pan along with most of the green onions (reserve some green parts to add after cooking) and garlic.
 Sauté for 4 to 5 minutes until softened.
 Then add fresh thyme and cook for another minute.
 Lower heat slightly if necessary to prevent burning.

-Once the sunchokes are fully baked and slightly blackened serve over rice & beans.
+Once the sunchokes are fully baked and slightly blackened, serve over rice and beans.
 Top each serving with more lime juice from the other half of the lime as well as the remaining green onions.